32-Year-Old Catcher – Free Agent

 Jarrod Saltalamacchia Contract Information:

-Agreed to a one-year contract with the Tigers in December of 2015.
+Signed a minor-league contract with the Blue Jays in May of 2017.

 To instantly reveal our fantasy analysis of every player – including Jarrod Saltalamacchia – simply subscribe now.